 - Anansi the Spider — a trickster whose tales are known in many parts of Africa, the West Indies, and far beyond.
 His tales are generally humorous, with Anansi in the role of antihero.
 He breaks the rules, violates taboos, makes mockery of sacred things; he gets what he wants by plotting, scheming, lying and cheating.
 Anansi is famously lazy, greedy, pompous, vain, and ignorant — but he’s also very, very clever, usually outwitting everyone around him.

-- Reynard the Fox — a European epic of the Middle Ages.
+- Reynard the Fox — a European epic of the Middle Ages, probably from France, emerging some time around the thirteenth or fourteenth century.
 This fox is a satirical figure — greedy, wily.
 He dupes peasants and nobility alike.

 - Raven — the central Trickster figure for many tribes on the North Pacific Coast of America.

 - Old Man Coyote — Old Man Coyote makes the earth, animals, and humans.
 He is the Indian Prometheus, bringing fire and daylight to the people.
 He positions the sun, moon, and stars in their proper places.
 He teaches humans how to live.